Earture/YKiss/README.md

 ### STEP 1 : burn the MIDI firmware for Arduino Uno
   we use the great project <a href="https://github.com/kuwatay/mocolufa">mocoLUFA</a> to make Arduino UNO behaved as a USB MIDI Device,first you should follow the guide in <a href="http://morecatlab.akiba.coocan.jp/lab/index.php/aruino/midi-firmware-for-arduino-uno-moco/?lang=en">morecat_lab</a> ,Installing the dualMocoLUFA firmware to Mega8u2/16U2
-  #### download the dualMocoLUFA firmware: <a href="https://raw.githubusercontent.com/Amehinou/YKiss/blob/master/YKiss/dualMoco.hex">Mega16U2</a>
+  #### download the dualMocoLUFA firmware: <a href="https://raw.githubusercontent.com/Amehinou/YKiss/master/YKiss/dualMoco.hex">Mega16U2</a>

 ### STEP 2 : using the Arduino IDE to update program
-  just burning the YKiss.ino to Arduino Uno,before connect Uno to PC, don't forget to install a jumper between pin4 and pin6 on ICSP connector for Mega8u2/16U2 when you buring the program.
+  just burning the YKiss.ino to Arduino Uno,before connecting Uno to PC, don't forget to install a jumper between pin4 and pin6 on ICSP connector for Mega8u2/16U2 when you buring the program.

 ### STEP 3 : connect the 20PIN to Arduino
-  from the <a href="https://github.com/Amehinou/YKiss/blob/master/yamahayk01sm.pdf">yamahayk01sm</a> document we can get the detail of  YK-10's 20PIN interface.
+  from the <a href="https://github.com/Amehinou/YKiss/blob/master/yamahayk01sm.pdf">yamahayk01sm</a> document we can get the detail of  YK-10's 20PIN interface.just you see,the keyboard don't have any chips,but a pure matrix keyboard,so it makes things easier！

 20PIN | UNO
 ---|-----------